notmedia/nfvm/doc/GUIDE.md

 All files are switched in `/examples/workflow` folder.

-The full list of CLI commands you can see [here](https://github.com/notmedia/nfvm#cli-commands)
+The full list of CLI commands with examples you can see [here](https://github.com/notmedia/nfvm#cli-commands)